-Refer to instructions provided on www.actron.com/ updates-downloads for how to install Scanning Suite and Tool updates.
+Refer to instructions provided on www.otctools.com/ service-and-support/updates-and-downloads for how to install Scanning Suite and Tool updates.

 3.3 OBDII

 On-board diagnostics version II (OBDII) is a system that the Society of Automotive Engineers (SAE) developed to standardize automotive electronic diagnosis.